Larks' Tongues in Aspic (instrumental): Composition

+Part II

-While the first part is a many-sectioned, dynamic song that has been described as having a "kitchen-sink sensibility", "Larks' Tongues in Aspic, Part Two" is much more straightforward and riff-focused, with the sole writing credit going to Fripp.
+"Larks' Tongues in Aspic, Part Two" is a riff-focused composition, with the sole writing credit going to Fripp.
 PopMatters called the track a "roller-coaster of wrath and control".
-The main riff of part II, which emerged in 1972 during a live performance at Richmond, Kentucky, is heavy and driving, drawing its host album to a dramatic climax.
+The main riff of part II, which emerged in 1972 during a rehearsal at the Richmond Athletic Club in London, is heavy and driving, drawing its host album to a dramatic climax.
 While the guitar in part II may be the most immediately obvious aspect, John Goldsby of Bass Player called the bass in the song something that "bass players will still be talking about four decades later".
 Fripp considered the first two parts of "Larks' Tongues in Aspic" as the refinement of his role as composer in King Crimson.

-According to Fripp, Part I was conceived as the beginning of a King Crimson performance, and Part II as the end.
-"Larks' Tongues in Aspic, Part One" was performed from 1972 to 1974, predominantly in a shortened seven-minute version that left out most of the violin solo and protracted ending passage.
-Part I was not performed again until 2014, when it was reintroduced as a setlist staple; it remained there through 2019.
-The new arrangement featured all of the violin segments played on guitar, save for the solo, which was performed by Mel Collins on flute.
-Part II, alternatively, persisted in King Crimson's sets throughout most of their career.
+Part II persisted in King Crimson's sets throughout most of their career.

+Critical reception

 Both the first and second parts of "Larks' Tongues in Aspic" have been met with critical acclaim.
 In 2011, Sean Murphy of PopMatters ranked the "Larks' Tongues in Aspic, Part One" as the eighth best progressive rock song ever.
 He revised his placement in 2017, putting part I as number fifteen and "Larks' Tongues in Aspic, Part Two" as eighty-five.
 Marc Malitz of Louder Sound judged the first part as the forty-second best progressive song ever.